Potobc/MHGU-Rebalanced-Mod/README.md

 Adjusted SP mode cost increase   <br>
 ![imagen](https://github.com/Potobc/MHGU-Rebalanced-Mod/assets/121890308/745bf5d0-9ff4-4ac9-b4fb-b5314aa0e056)   <br>

+### Deviant weapons:
+Did a few changes to some deviant weapons that I thought I should point out For the weapons that don't have access to Snowbaron weapons the Elderfrost ones were changed to be more elementally inclined (340 raw instead of 370 and access to purple, still more raw oriented but they have more element this way)
+Gave Grimclaw weapons dragon element since its SA had a dragon phial and all weapons can use it except IG DB lacks a fire deviant weapon so I changed Deadeye’s stats to match Dreadking, and I replaced their model with the Twin Star Blades
+IG lacks both a fire and dragon deviant weapon.
+For fire I changed Stonefist to match Dreadking stats (since Soulseer already exists as a water option), and for dragon I changed Bloodbath to match Grimclaw stats.
+I know they don’t use the element I gave them but IG does not have a lot of deviant weapons for me to choose from (literally has the least amount of deviant weapons in the game)

 ### Valor Rebalance:
 Valor generation has been changed to allow for players to have 100% uptime with valor state provided they are aggressive enough  <br>
 Getting to valor mode has been made a bit harder to give more incentive to staying in valor mode  <br>